krishnan-mani/acCRRedit/HOW-TO.md

 ```

-- To delete a stack, you may use something like
+- To delete a stack, you may use:

 ```bash